zerob13/vue-markdown-render/README.md

 This project is built with the help of these awesome libraries:

-- [vue-use-monaco](https://github.com/vueuse/vue-use-monaco) — Monaco Editor integration for Vue
+- [stream-monaco](https://github.com/Simon-He95/stream-monaco) — A framework-agnostic library for integrating Monaco Editor with Shiki highlighting, optimized for streaming updates
 - [shiki](https://github.com/shikijs/shiki) — Syntax highlighter powered by TextMate grammars and VS Code themes

 Thanks to the authors and contributors of these projects!